 Nigeria comprises of about 250 different ethnic groups with Igbo, Yoruba, Hausa and Fulani being the most dominant ethnic groups both socially and politically.
 The Yorubas make up about 21% of the total population.
 The Igbos make up about 18% of the total population.
 The Hausa and Fulanis together make up about 29% of the total population.
-Other influential groups living in Nigeria today include the Ijaws who make up about 10% of the total population, the Kanuris (make up about 4% of the total population), the Ibibios (make up about 3.5% of the total population), and the Tivs (make up about 2.5% of the population).
+Other influential groups living in Nigeria today include the Ijaws who make up about 10% of the total population, the Kanuris (about 4% of the total population), the Ibibios (about 3.5% of the total population), and the Tivs (about 2.5% of the population).

 Nigeria has a literacy rate of about 61.3% for the total population with the female literacy rate hovering around 50.4%.
-In other words, just about 50.4% of the total population of females above the age 15 living in Nigeria today can read and write which is very bad compared to most other African countries today.
-Although just about 60% of the total population above age 15 can read and write English Language, almost the entire population do speak and understand pidgin (broken English) which helps a lot in communication especially on the streets.
+In other words, just about 50.4% of the total population of females above the age 15 can read and write in Nigeria today which is very bad considering Nigeria's population size and the role Nigeria plays in Africa.

-Despite the abundance of natural resources and the beauty of Nigeria, Nigeria has the largest population of poor people in Africa today.
-Nigeria unlike countries like Ghana, Botswana, etc. suffers the most from population explosion.
+Despite the abundance of human and natural resources, Nigeria remains one of the "poor" countries in the world today.
+Nigeria has the largest population of poor people in Africa today and suffers the most from population explosion.

 Corruption and poor governance continue to tear Nigeria apart.
 In fact, Nigeria remains one of the most corrupt countries in Africa today with a very high unemployment rate.
 Almost all political figures in Nigeria today are corrupt in one way or the other leaving the average Nigerian with nothing but poverty, anger and despair.